AMEND-Consulting-LLC/vanna-hci/README.md

 ## Getting started
 See the [documentation](https://vanna.ai/docs/) for specifics on your desired database, LLM, etc.

+For containerized deployments, see our [Configuration Guide](docker/CONFIG.md) for detailed information about environment variables, secrets management, and configuration options.

 If you want to get a feel for how it works after training, you can try this [Colab notebook](https://vanna.ai/docs/app/).